Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 4. Select the appropriate Material from the left of the dialog.

 5. If you have added any phreatic surfaces to the model you can assign them to the material using the dropdown menu as the Default Water Condition.
-You can also select Add Hydraulic Parameter Add Hydraulic Parameter icon to use one of the below methods for calculating pore pressure.
+You can also select Add Hydraulic Parameter Add Hydraulic Parameter Icon to use one of the below methods for calculating pore pressure.
 If you assigned a previously added phreatic surface, skip step 5 and 6.

 6. In the Add Hydraulic Parameter dialog, assign the Type and Value of the parameter as desired.

 7. Select OK.
 The hydraulic parameter is added to the Default Water Condition dropdown list for the currently selected material.
-You may also edit or delete the currently selected Default Water Conditions by selecting the Edit Hydraulic Parameter Edit Hydraulic Parameter icon button or the Delete Hydraulic Parameter Delete Hydraulic Parameter icon button, respectively.
+You may also edit or delete the currently selected Default Water Conditions by selecting the Edit Hydraulic Parameter Edit Hydraulic Parameter Icon button or the Delete Hydraulic Parameter Delete Hydraulic Parameter Icon button, respectively.

 Add Hydraulic Parameter